Can you file and win a Google DMCA counter notice? Find out what happened when I filed one.

 I decided to investigate.

 I checked my content.
 Nothing suspicious.

 Links.
 My usual PBNs and some random scrapers’ links.

 And then, I saw this in my webmaster’s email:

-Someone filed a DMCA notice against my site way back last year.
+Someone had filed a DMCA notice against my site way back last year.

 The DMCA notice was sent on 21st, September 2018.
-In a nutshell, the competitor claimed that my content was similar to his (i.e. I was using the same keywords in the title and images on the posts).
+Basically, the competitor claimed that my content was similar to his (i.e. I was using the same keywords in the title and images on the posts).

-Now, to be honest, I was targeting the same keywords that he was targeting.
+Now, to be honest, I am targeting the same keywords that he is targeting.
 However, this does not mean that he owns exclusive rights to the keywords.
 For example, how can someone claim that he is the owner of the keyword phrase “best diy home security system”?

-Yes, I may have gotten inspiration from his (it’s what competition is all about), but I could also have easily found the keywords using manual research or various keyword tools.
+Yes, I may have gotten inspiration from his (it’s what competition is all about), but I could also have easily found the keywords using manual research or different keyword research tools.